Fellowships for Women Researchers

 GOTHA RESEARCH CENTRE

 The Gotha Research Centre (FZG), founded in 2004, is a central academic body of the University of Erfurt.
 Its main objective is to conduct and facilitate international interdisciplinary research projects in the field of cultural and intellectual history of the modern period, in close cooperation with the institutions and their holdings at Friedenstein Castle.
-Current research projects include e. g. work on the numismatic collections, the ducal finances and on Eastern European-Ottoman-Persian mobility dynamics.
-In addition, the Research Centre offers a rich programme of (guest)lectures, conferences, and colloquia.
+Further information on current projects and thematic focuses can be found here.
+In addition, the centre offers a rich programme of (guest)lectures, conferences, and colloquia.
 Our goal is to serve as a platform where scholars from all over the world can conduct research and discuss their ideas and work in progress in a challenging and congenial atmosphere.
 The Gotha Research Centre is headed by Prof. Martin Mulsow.

 CENTRE FOR TRANSCULTURAL STUDIES / PERTHES COLLECTION